 How can Stellar Blockchain simplify Cross-border Payments?

 Globalization has completely revolutionized the business standards with the growing number of individuals and businesses tapping into overseas suppliers.
 This perspective has resulted in fueling the surge in cross-border payments.
 The advent of international trade, e-commerce and internationalization of production reveals that cross-border payment demand would continue to grow exponentially.
-A Forrester study predicts that cross-border eCommerce will span across at least 29 countries over the regions of Europe, Asia Pacific, Africa, North America, Latin America, and the Middle East by the year 2022.
+A Forrester study predicts that cross-border eCommerce will span across at least 29 countries over Europe, Asia Pacific, Africa, North America, Latin America, and the Middle East by the year 2022.

 Sending money from one country to another, whether to family, friends or paying for goods and services, is costlier, time-consuming, highly inconvenient, cumbersome and less transparent than domestic payments.
 It may be due to the complexity of cross-border payments involving more risks and rules than domestic payments.